 And yet he missed her slippers shuffling about, he had become used to that dull rustling noise, usually accompanied by her quiet voice saying: ‘Can’t you give it a rest with that television, can’t you go and see some people, can’t you meet a girl?
 Do you intend to spend the rest of your life like this?
 You should find a flat of your own – there isn’t enough room for the two of us here.
 People get married, have children, go on camping holidays and meet up for a barbecue.
 But as for you, aren’t you ashamed to be kept by a sickly old woman?
 First your father, and now you – I have to do all your laundry and ironing, and carry all the shopping home.
 That television’s always disturbing me, I can’t sleep, but you sit in front of it till dawn.
 What on earth are you watching all night long?
 How come you never get bored of it?’
 She’d hammer on like that for hours on end, so he’d bought himself some earphones.
 That was a sort of solution – she couldn’t hear the TV, and he couldn’t hear her.

 But now it seemed too quiet.
 Her once neat and tidy room full of doilies and glass cabinets cowered under piles of cardboard boxes, then began to be filled with a strange smell – of mouldering sheets, plaster licked by tongues of fungus, and an enclosed space, which with no through-draught starts to go off and ferment.
 One day, as he was looking for clean towels, he found another whole battery of jars at the bottom of the wardrobe; they were hidden away under piles of bedding, or nestled among skeins of wool, like partisans, the fifth column of the jar world.
-One day, as he was looking for clean towels, he found another whole battery of jars at the bottom of the wardrobe.
 He took a careful look at them – they differed from the ones in the cellar by age.
 The inscriptions on the labels were a bit faded, and the years 1991 and 1992 often recurred, but there were some isolated specimens that were even older – 1983, and one from 1978.
 That was the cause of the bad smell.
 The metal screw top had rusted and let air inside.
 Whatever once used to be in the jar had now changed into a brown lump.
 He threw it away in disgust.
 Similar inscriptions appeared on the labels: ‘Pumpkin in currant puree’ or ‘Currants in pumpkin puree’.
 There were also some gherkins that had gone completely white.
 But there were lots of others whose contents he wouldn’t have been able to recognize, if not for the polite, obliging labels.
 The pickled mushrooms had become an inscrutable, murky jelly, the jams a black coagulate.
 The pâtés had solidified into small, shrivelled fists.
 He found more jars in the shoe cupboard and in a cubbyhole behind the bath.
 It was an astounding collection.
 Had she been hiding food from him?
 Had she made those supplies for herself, thinking that one day her son would move out?
 Or perhaps she had actually left them for him, imagining that she would go first – after all, mothers die before their sons, so maybe she wanted to provide for his future with all these jars.
 He examined the preserves with a mixture of affection and disgust, until he came upon one under the kitchen sink labelled ‘Shoestrings in vinegar, 2004’, and that should have alarmed him.
 He looked at the brown strings rolled into a ball and floating in brine, with black pellets of allspice in among them.
 He felt uncomfortable, that was all.

 Whenever he pulled off the earphones and went to the bathroom she’d be lying in wait for him; she’d come shuffling out of the kitchen and block his path.
 ‘All chicks leave the nest – that’s the natural order, the parents deserve a rest.
 That law applies to the whole of nature.
 So why are you still pestering me?
 You should have moved out long ago and got yourself a life of your own,’ she moaned.
 Then, as he gently tried to get past her, she would grab him by the sleeve, and her voice would get higher-pitched, even shriller: ‘I deserve a quiet old age.
 Leave me alone, I want to rest.’
 But he was already in the bathroom; he’d turn the key and abandon himself to his own thoughts.
 She would try to intercept him again on his way back, but with less conviction now.
 Then she would float off and vanish into her bedroom, and all trace of her would be gone until next morning, when she’d deliberately make a clatter with pots and pans so he couldn’t sleep.